Michael Shann Poetry

 But why?

 Because you can’t.
-Whoever heard of anyone having
+Whoever heard of anyone having ice-cream for breakfast?

 Me.